-- 1. Enter COMMANDS menu by using UP and DOWN buttons on front panel during normal operation.
-Select ENTER<BYPASS> command by using again the UP and DOWN buttons and pres ENTER button.
-The critical load is transferred to bypass supply in this case and it is shown at LCD display with "A09 MANUAL BYPASS" message.
-Besides L6 (load on UPS) light on front panel will be off and L2 light (bypass) will be on. - 2.
+- 1. Select COMMANDS menu by using (→) and (No) buttons on front panel during normal operation.
+Select ENTER<BYPASS> command by using the UP and DOWN buttons and press ENTER button.
+The critical load is transferred to bypass supply in this case and this event is indicated on the mimic diagram and also with "A09 MANUAL BYPASS" message. - 2.
 Turn on S3 (Maintenance Bypass) switch (after unlocking and taking away the padlock on it) to "1" position. - 3.
-Turn off S7, S5, S1, S2 and S4 switches (to "0" position).
+Turn off S7, , S1, S2 and S4 switches (to "0" position).